 - Alpine Aviation

 - National Weather Service

 - Lectro Tek

-All applicants must complete the Airport Security Exam.
-If you are applying for SIDA badging you must also complete the Non-Movement Area Vehicle Operators Exam.
+All applicants must complete the Airport Security Exam and the Non-Movement Area Vehicle Operators Exam.

 After you have completed and submitted the Airport ID Badge Application, the Basic Airport Security Exam and the Non-movement Area Vehicle Operators Exam, the Airport Security Office will contact you to schedule a badge appointment.
 Remember, you must bring valid identification that establishes your identity and eligibility as listed in the following attachment.
 (Must bring original documents, copies will not be accepted!)